Close Fidelity Account

 Once everything has been removed from the account and it has a $0.00 balance, it’s time to close it.
 This can be done using one of several methods.

 First is the robo chat service on Fidelity’s website and mobile app.
-Believe it or not, the Artificial Intelligence can close an account all by itself.
+In some cases, the automated system can help with account-closure requests.
 Just type in (or use the microphone to speak) a request to close the account.
-The robo system will ask you to verify the specific account in case you have more than one.
-It will then close it.
+The system may ask you to verify the specific account in case you have more than one.

 How to Close Fidelity Account